cmccarthy1/docs/docs/ml/toolkit/clustering/algos.md

 Agglomerative hierarchical clustering iteratively groups data, using a bottom-up approach that initially treats all data points as individual clusters.

 There are 5 possible linkages in hierarchical clustering: single, complete, average, centroid and ward.
-Euclidean or manhattan distances can be used with each linkage except for ward, which only works with Euclidean squared distances.
+Euclidean or manhattan distances can be used with each linkage except for ward (which only works with Euclidean squared distances) and centroid (which only works with Euclidean distances).

 In the single and centroid implementations, a k-d tree is used to store the representative points of each cluster (more information [here](kdtree.md)).